The Power of a Single Moment

 - I first saw my girlfriend at a lounge with her friends.
 I commented about her artistic style and we hit it off right away.
 From that innocuous comment, we spent hours getting to know each other and have now dated for over two years.

 - Three years ago, I googled “Boston dating coach” and came upon Thomas Edwards.
 I loved his business and teaching style so I sent an email asking him if he wanted to grab a drink.
 We met at a bar downtown and continued to hang out periodically for two years.
 As our businesses grew, he moved to NYC and wanted to combine forces.
-It was a no-brainer and we are now business partners.
+It was a no-brainer and we became business partners at one time.

 - I used to run a gaming blog and one guy’s well-written comments always sparked excellent conversation.
 I reached out to him and asked if he’d ever be interested in guest posting.
 Our digital friendship soon turned into a real-life one, and we’ve been close for the past seven years.
 We’ve had wild adventures in underground clubs, punk rock bars, and burlesque shows.
 At the same time, I’ve crashed on his couch and played Kinectimals with his two wonderful children.